nuxtus/website/docs/upgrade.md

 1. Update @nuxtus/cli to 1.3.0 in `client/package.json` and `npm install`
 2. Update @nuxtus/nuxt-module to 1.0.4 in `client/package.json` and `npm install`
-3. Update @nuxtus/directus-extension-nuxtus-hook to 1.2.1 in `server/package.json` and `npm install`
+3. Update @nuxtus/directus-extension-nuxtus-hook to 1.2.1 in `server/package.json` and `npm install`.
+Place `/server/node_moduoles/@nuxtus/directus-extension-nuxtus-hook/dist/index.js` in Directus project `/server/extensions/hooks/nuxtus-hook/`